 Linda holds a B.S. in Chemical Engineering with a Concentration in Economics from the Massachusetts Institute of Technology; an M.P.P. from the University of California, Berkeley's Goldman School of Public Policy, where she was named a Berkeley Policy Fellow; and a J.D. from the University of California's Boalt Hall School of Law.
 She is a Research Affiliate with the Centre for Global Studies at the University of Victoria, British Columbia, and is a member of the Commission on Environmental Law in the International Union for Conservation of Nature (IUCN).
 Linda is also Summer Faculty at Vermont Law School and Adjunct Faculty at the California Institute of Integral Studies, where she teaches Earth Law.
 She is a contributing author to Exploring Wild Law: The Philosophy of Earth Jurisprudence (Wakefield Press 2011), Rule of Law for Nature (Cambridge University Press 2013), and Wild Law in Practice (Routledge 2014).

 Outreach and Policy Coordinator Grant Wilson has worked to advance environmental law and policy campaigns in the United States and throughout the world.
 At Conservation Northwest in Bellingham, Washington, Grant advocated for the conservation of wild areas in the Pacific Northwest.
 As a law clerk, Grant attended the 2010 United Nations Climate Change Conference in Cancun to support the Pacific Small Island Developing States.
 He later traveled to Kenya, where he worked with local Samburu and Maasai communities to help shape the National Land Policy and 2010 Constitution of Kenya.
 Later, Grant advocated on behalf of the Environmental Management and Law Association in Budapest for environmental access rights and analyzed the connection between human rights and the environment.
-Most recently, as Deputy Director of Global Catastrophic Risk Institute, Grant advocated for greater attention to threats such as the Deepwater Horizon oil spill, ocean fertilization, and emerging technologies like bioengineering, and wrote articles for several prominent law journals on these topics.
+Most recently, as Deputy Director of Global Catastrophic Risk Institute, Grant advocated for greater attention to threats such as the Deepwater Horizon oil spill, ocean fertilization, and emerging technologies like bioengineering.
+Grant has published numerous articles for prominent law journals, including Deepwater Horizon and the Law of the Sea: Was the Cure Worse than the Disease? and Murky Waters: Ambiguous International Law for Ocean Fertilization and Other Geoengineering.
 Grant earned a degree in Environmental Policy from Huxley College of the Environment at Western Washington University, and a J.D. with a Certificate in Environmental and Natural Resources Law from Lewis & Clark Law School in Portland, Oregon.

 Intern Madeleine S. Perkins has been working to advance environmental health in California and elsewhere for the past five years.
 She began with an internship with the San Jose Children’s Museum BioSITE program, teaching elementary school children how to test water quality in the Guadalupe River.
 She then moved to developing and implementing a water quality testing program in the Henry’s Fork of the Snake River in Idaho for the non-profit Marine Ventures Foundation.
 Ms. Perkins then interned for the California Coastkeeper Alliance, where she maintained their website content and conducted research; as well as for Food and Water Watch, where she conducted analysis for the 2012 Farm Bill, worked to establish an anti-hydrofracking campaign, and assisted with fundraising events.
 She is currently also interning with the Pacific Coast Federation of Fishermen’s Associations, where she writes content for the Association's "Sublegals" newsletter and maintains its website and social media.
 Ms. Perkins is in her third year of a double-major in Environmental Studies and Sociology at the University of Victoria in British Columbia, with a concentration in journalism.